 You will need to start working with companies on sponsored posts and collaborations if you want to increase your income, and that means looking professional is incredibly important.
 For a blog to look professional, it needs a clear and consistent brand, and that’s something that a lot of new bloggers don’t think about too much.
 If you want to take your blog to the next level, here’s how to brand it properly.

 By far the most important thing that you need to remember is to be consistent with your branding.
-Choosing the right brand is important, but it doesn’t matter how good the brand is if it isn’t consistent.
+Choosing the right brand and having an attractive design is important, but it doesn’t matter how good the brand is if it isn’t consistent.
 Anybody that is looking at your blog will pick up on this immediately and it makes you look very amateur.
 You need to make sure that you are using the same themes, logos, and fonts on all pages on your blog.
 You should also use standard formats and include branding when you are emailing with companies about sponsored posts.

 Staying on top of that and ensuring consistency can be tough, but a lot of businesses use corporate identity management systems and you can do the same with your blog.
 You can save templates for all branding materials so you have a database that is easy to access and you can always be sure that they are exactly the same.

 Branding isn’t just about what your blog looks like.
 It’s essentially the personality of your blog, and the way that you write is a huge part of that.
 One of the main reasons that your readers keep coming back is that they like your personal writing style, and so that is a very important part of your brand.
 You need to develop your own style and stick to it consistently on all of your posts.
 When writing emails, it’s important to be professional, but you also need to bring some of that personality out as well.